Goals for Second- and Third-Year Graduate Students

 Teaching experience is an essential part of graduate training.
 All doctoral students are required to act as a teaching assistant for at least one quarter at some point in their graduate career (this need not necessarily occur in the second or third years).
 As part of these duties, the student must lead a weekly discussion section.
 Evaluations are made and kept as part of the students' records.

-Nearly all students fulfill this requirement while funded as a Teaching Assistant (technically called a Graduate Assistantship).
-In a few rare cases, a student may be fully funded for all years of their study from other sources and may not need to be funded as a Teaching Assistant.
-Such students should "volunteer" as an unpaid Teaching Assistant for one quarter to meet the degree requirement.
-This can be arranged with the Associate Chair.
+Nearly all students fulfill this requirement because their funding is as a Teaching Assistant.
+In a few rare cases, a student may be fully funded for all years of their study from other sources and may not otherwise need to be funded as a Teaching Assistant.
+Such students should discuss how they will meet the requirement with the Associate Chair.

 Written and Verbal Presentation Skills